Opalie de Coutet Bordeaux blanc 2019 - Second vin

 Wine rated (2022 guide) 92/100

 Wonderful aromas.
-A hint of honey, butter, and vanilla, such a magnificent nose.
+Hints of honey, butter, and vanilla—such a magnificent nose.
 Beautiful expression, good aromatic intensity.
-You get that lovely Sauternes aroma—almost sweet, but you know it's also fresh.
-Round with a generous mouthfeel, it is creamy and thick with white fruits, apricot, peach, and lime zest.
-Strong doses of vanilla and toast on the finish.
-Roasted and toasted notes dominate at the moment but will settle in nicely and soften with time.
+You get that lovely Sauternes aroma—almost sweet, yet you know it’s also fresh.
+Round with a generous mouthfeel, it’s creamy and full-bodied with white fruit, apricot, peach, and lime zest.
+A strong dose of vanilla and toast on the finish.
+Roasted and toasty notes dominate for now but will settle in nicely and mellow with time.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France